mehrnaz-shahi/Smile-detection/README.md

 # Smile-detection
-A smile detection with SVM with extracting hog and lbp feature
+A smile detection with SVM by extracting hog and lbp features